-You’ve got oily skin, so you avoid any oil-based skincare.
-You even avoid anything nourishing and hydrating through fear of your face becoming an oil slick by noon.
-But you might be interested to know that avoiding oily skin care may in fact be the cause for the oiliness—at least some of it, anyway.
+You've got oily skin, so you avoid any oil-based skincare.
+You even avoid anything nourishing and hydrating for fear of your face becoming an oil slick by noon.
+But you might be interested in knowing that avoiding oily skincare may cause the oiliness—at least some of it, anyway.

-In this article we’re going to discuss who is more prone to having oily skin, the science behind why our skin can sometimes feel oilier, products we should be avoiding, products we should be using, and how to maintain healthy, oily skin.
+This article will discuss who is prone to having oily skin, the science behind why our skin can sometimes feel oilier, products we should be avoiding, products we should be using, and how to maintain healthy, oily skin.

 How Does Oil in Our Skin Get Produced

-Let’s do a quick science lesson on skin anatomy.
+Let's do a quick science lesson on skin anatomy.
 Our skin is the largest organ in our body.
-There are three layers that make up our skin:
+Three layers make up our skin:

-- The hypodermis (or subcutaneous layer) is the deepest layer, and is composed of fat and connective tissue.
+- The hypodermis (or subcutaneous layer) is the deepest layer composed of fat and connective tissue.

 - The dermis, the middle layer, contains collagen and elastin, hair follicles, and sweat glands.

-- The epidermis, the outer layer, is made up of 4-5 sublayers of tightly-packed cells that are responsible for protection and the cell renewal cycle.
+- The epidermis, the outer layer, comprises 4-5 sublayers of tightly-packed cells responsible for the protection and the cell renewal cycle.

-Our skin has seven functions, all of which are crucial to maintaining a healthy equilibrium within our body.
+Our skin has seven functions, which are crucial to maintaining a healthy equilibrium within our body.
 These seven functions are:

-Let’s talk about the Secretion function.
-Our dermis contains our sebaceous glands, and this is where oil and sebum is produced.
-The oil is then secreted through the follicles and out onto the surface of the skin.
+Let's talk about the Secretion function.
+Our dermis contains our sebaceous glands, where oil and sebum are produced.
+The oil is then secreted through the follicles and out onto the skin's surface.

-The reason why our sebaceous glands produce oil is to form a protective barrier on our skin’s surface to protect against bacteria and fungus.
+Our sebaceous glands produce oil to form a protective barrier on our skin's surface to protect against bacteria and fungus.
 It also provides the skin with lubrication, so the cells stay hydrated.

-So, although the default for many of us is to cleanse the oil off our skin, it’s actually an important function that our skin relies on as part of it’s protection mechanism.
-Without it, our skin would be cracked, dry, and prone to infection.
+Although we often aim to cleanse all the oil off our skin, the oil is an essential function that our skin relies on as part of its protection mechanism.
+Without it, our skin would crack, be dry, and be prone to infection.

 Who Is More Prone to Oily Skin?

 Having oily skin is like having thick, curly hair.
-When you’re young, you don't like it because it’s hard to manage.
+You don't like your curly hair when you're young because it's hard to manage.
 Products are expensive to tame the mane.
 You get hair everywhere, and it takes three times longer to get ready.
-But as you get older, you thank your lucky stars because all of your friends’ hair is thinning out, while your locks are still as luscious as ever.
+But as you get older, you thank your lucky stars because all of your friends' hair is thinning out while your locks are still as luscious as ever.

-But as a 36-year-old who still gets mistaken for a 26-year-old, I can finally say that having oily skin has started to pay off.
-In another 20 years, I’ll be even more grateful that my skin has maintained it’s “dewy” (oily) glow.
+But as a woman closer to 40 who still gets mistaken for a 30-year-old, I can finally say that having oily skin has started to pay off.
+In another 20 years, I'll be even more grateful that my skin has maintained its "dewy" (oily) glow.

-Something I always wondered before I studied esthetics was “Why do I have oily skin, and two of my siblings don’t?”
+Something I always wondered before I studied skincare was, "Why do I have oily skin, and two of my siblings don't?"

-Hormones, particularly during our adolescent years, can also be a cause of skin becoming excessively oily.
+Hormones, particularly during our adolescent years, can also cause the skin to become excessively oily.
 Some people find that after puberty, their skin settles down.
 But most people who suffer from oily skin at any point in their life are usually more on the oiler side of the spectrum.
-It’s not likely that you’d go from being really oily to being really dry—not without external interferences, such as medication.
+It's not likely that you'd go from being oily to being dry — not without external interferences, such as medication.

-Other factors that can affect our skin are things like seasonal changes, working in air conditioning, using incorrect skincare or cosmetic products, and also our diet.
+Other factors that can affect our skin are seasonal changes, working in air conditioning, using incorrect skincare or cosmetic products, and our diet.

 What to do When You Have Oily Skin

-When a person has oily skin, what it usually means is that they get an oily shine along their T-zone (forehead and nose).
-But sometimes, in extreme cases, they even get oily skin across the rest of their face.
-This is when it can become a real nuisance.
+When a person has oily skin, it usually means that they get an oily shine along their T-zone (forehead and nose).
+But sometimes, in extreme cases, they even get oily skin across the rest of their face, which is when it can become a real nuisance.

-While you cannot change your skin type, there are things you can do to avoid skin from becoming excessively oily.
+While you cannot change your skin type, there are things you can do to prevent skin from becoming excessively oily.
 Here are some tips:

 Stopping Medication/Finding Alternative Medication

-This isn’t always an option, so take this with a grain of salt.
-But if you are on medication that causes oilier skin, and there are alternative brands or formulations of your medication, perhaps consider switching.
-As I said, this isn’t always possible... but it could be.
+Stopping medication isn't always an option, so take this with a grain of salt.
+But if you are on medication that causes oilier skin, and there are alternative brands or formulations of your prescription, perhaps consider switching.
+As I said, this isn't always possible — but it could be.

 Adjust Your Diet

-It’s said that eating dairy, high-glycemic-index (G.I.) foods, and refined carbs, like white bread and pasta, can trigger the hormonal response in our skin, which, as mentioned earlier can directly influence how oily our skin is.
-Also, processed sugars, fried foods, animal fats, and any greasy foods can make our body’s insulin levels spike, which increases the oil and sebum that is produced.
+Some experts say eating dairy, high-glycemic-index (G.I.) foods, and refined carbs, like white bread and pasta, can trigger the hormonal response in our skin, which, as mentioned earlier, can directly influence how oily our skin is.
+Also, processed sugars, fried foods, animal fats, and any greasy foods can make our body's insulin levels spike, increasing the oil and sebum produced.

-Eating a diet that is rich in fresh, plant-based nutrients, as well as cutting back on processed and fried foods is one way to help manage oily skin.
+Eating a diet rich in fresh, plant-based nutrients and cutting back on processed and fried foods is one way to help manage oily skin.

 Avoid Air Conditioning

-Much the same as how our skin reacts when we over-cleanse, it’s trying to protect our skin from drying out and becoming vulnerable to bacteria and infection.
+Much like how our skin reacts when we over-cleanse, it's trying to protect our skin from drying out and becoming vulnerable to bacteria and infection.
 So what can you do?

 Go outside every couple of hours to get some fresh air and weather on your skin.
 Or, if possible, turn the air conditioner off.
 Your bank account will also thank you.